CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Method

 \section{Method}

-\paragraph{Overview.} Given a semantic scene graph, our approach endeavors to generate corresponding 3D scenes that are conformable to commonsense.
-As shown in \cref{fig:contextual}, the scene graph is first enhanced with CLIP features~\cite{radford2021clip} from pre-trained visual-language models and bounding box embeddings, yielding the \textbf{B}ox-enhanced \textbf{C}ontextual \textbf{G}raph (BCG).
-Then we employ a dual-branch network to process BCG, as shown in \cref{fig:pipeline}.
+\paragraph{Overview} Given a semantic scene graph, our approach endeavors to generate corresponding 3D scenes conforming to commonsense.
+We employ a dual-branch network starting with a contextual encoder $E_c$, as shown in Figure~\ref{fig:pipeline}.
 The two branches, referred to as the \textit{Layout Branch} and the \textit{Shape Branch}, function simultaneously for layout regression and shape generation.
+In Sec.~\ref{sge}, we first illustrate how a scene graph evolves to a \textbf{B}ox-enhanced \textbf{C}ontextual \textbf{G}raph (BCG) with features from pre-trained visual-language model CLIP~\cite{radford2021clip} and bounding box parameters (Figure~\ref{fig:contextual}).
+Then, we show how BCG is encoded by $E_c$ and manipulated by the graph manipulator (Figure~\ref{fig:pipeline}.A, B and C).
+In Sec.~\ref{lb}, we introduce the layout branch for layout decoding, and in Sec.~\ref{sb}, we introduce the shape branch for shape generation.
+Finally, we explain the joint optimization in Sec.~\ref{lst}.